 - The defendant must respond.
 They usually have 15 to 30 days, depending on the case.

-You don’t always have to sue, and most cases settle before actually getting to trial.
 But sometimes, filing a lawsuit is the only way to get the compensation you truly deserve.
+We would not need to file suit if the insurance company had offered a fair amount to begin with.
 And even after you file suit, negotiations can still continue.
 If the insurance company makes a fair offer at any point, you can still settle your case and avoid trial.
-At LJBLegal, we’re ready when and if it’s time to take that step, and we keep pushing your case forward while leaving the door open for a fair settlement.

 We DO THE RIGHT THING